 Also, there is no assurance that in future, we, our promoters, our directors or group companies may not face legal proceedings; any adverse decision in such legal proceedings may impact our business.
-For further details in relation to legal proceedings involving our Company, Promoters, Directors, Group Company and Subsidiaries see the chapter titled "Outstanding Litigation and Material Developments" on page 242 of this Prospectus.
+For further details in relation to legal proceedings involving our Company, Promoters, Directors, Group Company and Subsidiaries see the chapter titled "Outstanding Litigation and Material Developments" on page 241 of this Draft Red Herring Prospectus.

 Name of Crimina Civil/ Tax Labou Consume Complain Aggrega

 Entity 1 Arbitratio Proceedin r r ts under te

-- Proceedi n gs Disput Complain Section amount
+Proceedi n gs Disput Complain Section amount

 ngs Proceedin es ts 138 of NI involved

 gs Act, 1881 (Rs.
 In

 lakhs)

-Company - -
+Company

 By the Nil 2 Nil Nil 1 Nil 82.3

 Company

 Against the Nil Nil Nil Nil Nil Nil Nil

 Company

-Promoters •
+Promoters

 By the Nil Nil Nil Nil Nil Nil Nil

 Promoter

 Against the Nil Nil Nil Nil Nil Nil Nil

 Promoter

-Group Comp
+Group Comp anies

 By Group Nil Nil Nil Nil Nil Nil Nil

 Companies

 Against Nil Nil Nil Nil Nil Nil Nil

 Group

 Companies

-Directors oth 1 1 •
+Directors oth er than pro moters

 By the Nil Nil Nil Nil Nil Nil Nil

 Directors

 Against the Nil Nil Nil Nil Nil Nil Nil

 Directors

 Subsidiaries

-By the Subsidiarie N.A.
+By the Subsidiarie s N.A.
 N.A.
 N.A.
 N.A.
 N.A.
 N.A.
 N.A.

-Against the Subsidiarie N.A.
+Against the Subsidiarie s N.A.
 N.A.
 N.A.
 N.A.
 N.A.
 N.A.
 N.A.
-S

-\There may be additions in amount involved as per decision of courts in the matters. \\N.A. = Not Applicable
+^{}There may be additions in amount involved as per decision of courts in the matters.